MichaelCurrin/preact-frontend-quickstart/README.md

 ### Limitations

 - Developer experience is limited - no CLI tooling to catch syntax or linting errors.
 - No use of JSX syntax.
-You can use `htm` though as covered in the Getting Started page of Preact.
+You can easily use `htm` though - that in covered in the Getting Started page of the docs and is used in this template project.
-- No use of Prettifier.
+- No linting or formatting tool is supplied.
-- Preact version is not locked.

 ### The demo